Yours Truly (Ariana Grande album): The Listening Sessions

 Grande embarked on her first solo concert tour titled The Listening Sessions in support of Yours Truly.
 Pre-sale tickets went on sale on July 18, 2013.
 Regular tickets went on sale on July 19.
 Pre-sale tickets had to be taken down early, as they were selling at such a fast rate that the tour was almost sold before regular tickets were available.
 Grande also was the opening act for the last three US dates of Justin Bieber's Believe Tour.
 The performances took place in Jacksonville, Tampa, and Atlanta on August 7, August 8, and August 10, in support of the album.
-It was at these Listening Sessions that Grande discovered the album reached number one on US iTunes.